aswathyachuzz/Aqua_Safe/README.md

 ## Features
 1. Data Collection: The system collects data related to water quality parameters from various sources,such as water testing laboratories, environmental monitoring agencies, and research studies.
 The data includes parameters such as pH, hardness, alkalinity, turbidity, chlorides, sulfates, and other chemical compositions.

-2. Data Preprocessing: The collected data undergoes preprocessing steps to handle missing values, outliers, and inconsistencies.
+2. Data Preprocessing: The collected data undergoes preprocessing steps to handle missing values,outliers, and inconsistencies.
 Additionally, feature engineering techniques may be applied to extract additional relevant features from the raw data.

 3. Machine Learning Models: The system employs various machine learning algorithms, such as logistic regression, decision trees, random forests, or support vector machines, to build predictive models.
 These models are trained on historical water quality data, considering the relationship between different parameters and the potability label.